Why Keep the 50% Capital Gains Tax Discount?

 Not Every “Tax Break” Is a Loophole

-It’s easy to paint any tax concession as a loophole, but many are in place for good reason.
+It’s easy to paint any tax concession as a loophole, but many are in place for virtuous reason.
 The CGT discount was designed to be simple and fair, aiming to tax real gains, not just inflation.
 There’s a genuine debate to be had about what the right level of discount is (50% vs 40% vs 25%, etc.), but completely vilifying the current discount ignores the fact that millions of Australians have skin in the game.
-Moreover, not taxing the full value of something isn’t inherently a bad policy – it depends on the context.
+Moreover, not taxing the full value of something isn’t inherently a counterproductive policy – it largely depends on the context.
 We don’t tax inheritances in Australia; we don’t tax the increase in value of your primary home; we don’t tax personal gifts.
 These aren’t seen as “government losses” but as decisions to respect certain zones of private gain for social or economic reasons.
-Similarly, giving a 50% discount on investment gains is a policy choice to encourage investment and account for inflation.
+Similarly, giving a 50% discount on investment gains is a policy approach to encourage investment and account for inflation.

 A Broad-Based Incentive